Papua New Guinea, rich in resources, still struggles to fulfil its people’s human rights

 The right to food relates directly to SDG 2: Zero Hunger, which aims to end all forms of starvation by 2030.
 PNG’s right to food score is 42.2%, which is based on the percentage of children under five that are not stunted.

 We use child stunting as a high-level ‘bellwether’ indicator to reveal how many Papua New Guineans are not getting enough energy and nutrients from their diets to grow normally.
 (For more on this, please see our Methodology Handbook.)

-Comparing this score with other low and middle incomes countries in East Asia and the Pacific, PNG is right at the bottom of the list, along with Timor-Leste and Laos.
+Comparing this score with other low and middle incomes countries in East Asia and the Pacific, PNG is ranked toward the bottom of the list, along with Timor-Leste and Laos.
 PNG could look to Tuvalu and Samoa for policy advice on how to improve right to food outcomes as these countries have have an income-adjusted score of 100%.

 Right to Health

-As shown in the image below (taken from the PNG page of our publicly available Rights Tracker), this score comes from three indicators: the use of contraception by women ages 15 to 49 years who are married or in-union (score = 32.5%); children surviving to age five (score = 86.7%); and people surviving to age 65 (score = 72.2%).
+As shown in the image below (taken from the PNG page of our publicly available Rights Tracker), this score comes from three indicators: the use of contraception by women ages 15 to 49 years who are married or in-union (score = 39.4%); children surviving to age five (score = 88.5%); and adult survival (score = 80.1%).

-Significantly, when we line up all low and middle income countries in East Asia and the Pacific in order of their HRMI right to health scores, PNG is at the absolute bottom.
+When we line up all low and middle income countries in East Asia and the Pacific in order of their HRMI right to health scores, PNG is ranked 18th out of 20 countries.
 This tells us that PNG’s policy-makers could look to many of its neighbours with similar incomes, who are doing much better, for examples of ways to make improvements (such as China or Thailand).